oerc0122/MDANSE/Doc/pages/scattering.rst

 volume since :math:`G_{\mathrm{s}}(r, t)` approaches :math:`1/V` for large times.
 This is the case for molecules in liquids and gases.

-**EISF Computation:** For computational purposes it is convenient to use the following representation of the *EISF* [Ref21]_:
+**EISF computation**: For computational purposes it is convenient to use the following representation of the *EISF* [Ref21]_:

 .. math::